biologist79/ESPuino/README.md

 Indicates different things.
 Don't forget configuration of number of LEDs via #define NUM_LEDS
 * While booting: every second LED (rotating orange)
 * Unable to mount SD: LEDs flashing red (will remain forever unless SD-card is available or `SHUTDOWN_IF_SD_BOOT_FAILS` is active)
-* IDLE: four LEDs slow rotating (white if WiFi enabled; green if WiFi disabled)
+* IDLE: four LEDs slow rotating (white if WiFi connected; green if WiFi disabled or ESPuino is about to connect to WiFi)
 * BLUETOOTH: four LEDs slow rotating coloured blue
 * ERROR: all LEDs flashing red (1x) if an action was not accepted
 * OK: all LEDs flashing green (1x) if an action was accepted